osigaud/bbrl/README.md

 ## News

+* April 2024:
+* * Major evolution of the documentation

+* March 2024:
+* * Bug fixes in the replay buffer

 * May-June 2023:
 * * Integrated the use of gymnasium.
 Turned google colab notebooks into colab compatible jupyter notebooks.
 Refactored all the notebooks.